 What is Pavement?

 Pavement is a hard surface made from various materials, such as asphalt or concrete, used for paths and roadways.
-It has been around since ancient times—the Romans were some of the earliest pioneers of what we now know, classified as pavement.
+It has been around since ancient times—the Romans were some of the earliest pioneers of what we now know as asphalt pavements, classified as pavement.
 Today most pavement is made from asphalt, consisting of gravel and a binding agent.
-Pavement generally refers to what you see in sidewalks or municipalities with pre-laid material already integrated into its design.
+Pavement generally refers to what you see in sidewalks or municipalities with pre-laid material already integrated into the road surface as its base course or design.

 The properties of pavement